California governor declares monkeypox state of emergency

 "We'll continue to work with the federal government to secure more vaccines, raise awareness about reducing risk, and stand with the LGBTQ community fighting stigmatization," Newsom said in a statement announcing his declaration.

+"Public health officials are clear: stigma is unacceptable and counterproductive in public health response," Michelle Gibbons, executive director of the County Health Executives Association of California said in a statement.
+"The fact is that monkeypox is primarily spread by skin to skin contact and sharing objects like bedding or towels, without regard to sexual orientation or gender identity."

+The type of monkeypox virus identified in this outbreak is rarely fatal, and people usually recover within weeks.
+But the lesions and blisters caused by the virus are painful, and they can prevent swallowing or bowel movements if in the throat or anus.

-The move came after a similar declaration in New York state on Saturday, and in San Francisco on Thursday.
-But Newsom's administration had said as recently as Friday that it was too soon for such a declaration.
+The declaration in California came after a similar one in New York state on Saturday, and in San Francisco on Thursday.
+Newsom's administration had said as recently as Friday that it was too soon for such a declaration.

 After pressing for Newsom to make such a declaration, Democratic state Sen. Scott Wiener of San Francisco hailed the governor's decision.